Etheram68/bot-role-manager/README.md

 This command asks you how many role you want to create, asks you for the names to give to the role, and asks you to choose the emoji to assign to the role assignment

+*You can create only one Embed for manage role user per guild*

 >`>remove-manager`
 This command removes the Embed message, and removes the roles you created.